 One of the great things about being a writer and photographer living in one of the most beautiful spots on earth is that you never run out of great material.

-Writing about the same area for over ten years means one ends up with a tremendous amount of content scattered across various sites.
+Writing about the same area for over eleven years means one ends up with a tremendous amount of content scattered across various sites.

 Hundreds of posts and a few books about an area can overwhelm you and your readers.
 This home page explains what I have available on this site and others.

-Once a quarter I try do a post on my Southern Outer Banks site.
-With it I try to summarize what has happened in the last three months.
+A couple of times a year I try do a post on my Southern Outer Banks site.
+With it I try to summarize what has happened in the last six months.
 You can usually get a very good sense of the weather and how it is trending from these posts.

-Normally two to three times a month, I write a post on my Crystal Coast Life blog.
+Normally once every month, I write a post on my Crystal Coast Life blog.
 While the topics can be wide ranging, they generally have something to do with the water, beaches, fishing, kayaking, or boating.
 The blog fits its name perfectly.
 It is about my life on the Crystal Coast and there are years of posts available by month.

-Once a month I faithfully write a post on my blog, The Crystal Coast, Saltwater on my feet.
+A few times a year, I write a post on my blog, The Crystal Coast, Saltwater on my feet.
 These posts are targeted more towards people who might be interested in living in this area, from Swansboro to Beaufort.
 The posts have a special emphasis on the White Oak River area where we live just up river from Swansboro.
 I often talk about gardening, weather or fishing.
 We live just three miles up the White Oak from Swansboro.
 This link provides a listing of all those posts.

 My wife, Glenda, and I have published three books about the Crystal Coast area and North Carolina.
-Our A Week at the Beach, The Emerald Isle Travel Guide is the fourth version of our five-star rated travel guide for the area.
-We released the updated 2016 version in late May.
+Our A Week at the Beach, The Emerald Isle Travel Guide is the fifth version of our five-star rated travel guide for the area.
+We released the updated 2017-18 print version on August 15, 2017.
+The Kindle update followed on Sept 20, 2017.
 Kindle updates are free even at the modest price of $3.99.
 There is nothing like our travel guide available for this area so do not miss out.
-The current Kindle version has over 100 color images, lots of maps and several family recipes.
-To make them more affordable, the 2016 paperbacks have no recipes and not as many maps and pictures.
-The paperbacks do have 142 pages, 66 pictures, and nine maps.
+The current Kindle version has 128 color images with lots of maps some with links to printable versions and several family recipes.
+To make them more affordable, the paperbacks have no recipes and not as many maps and pictures.
+The 2017-18 paperbacks have grown to 152 pages, 65 pictures, and ten maps.
 If you buy one of the paperbacks from Amazon, the Amazon match book program will let you buy the Kindle version for $1.99.

-I also publish a Crystal Coast Newsletter once a month.
+I also publish a Crystal Coast Newsletter once a quarter.
 This is the signup link for the newsletter.

 You will find additional but somewhat irregular area observations at my Ocracoke Waves blog but they do go back many years.
 I post fairly regular commentary that often relates to the Crystal Coast on my my View from the Mountain blog.
 This post about Living the Dream of a coastal life is a good example.
 I also have reviewed a number of area restaurants there like Santorini's Grille where we had some great meals this year and my all time Crystal Coast favorite, Riverside Steak and Seafood.